 We are so used to Windows being the operating system on most computers we come across, that we’ve forgotten there was a time when Windows was not around yet.
 Before Microsoft released Windows, there was another operating system installed on most consumer computers: MS-DOS.
-As the MS part of its name may give away, it was also made by Microsoft.
+As the MS part of its name may give away, it was also released by Microsoft.
+Get a taste of how it felt to use the command-line environment back in the DOS days.
 Get a taste of how it felt to use the command-line environment back in the DOS days.

 Just as a hint: using MS-DOS wasn’t like launching the Command Prompt in your today’s Windows interface.
 A lot of the things that are common for Windows today simply weren’t there in DOS.